vincentvankrunkelsven/courses-intro-to-sql/outline.md

   * Single column
   * Multiple columns
   * DESC
-* GROUP BY
+* GROUP BY + ORDER BY
-* Revisit aggregate functions
+* GROUP BY + aggregate functions

 ## Chapter 4: Putting it all together

-* Introduce Citi Bike database
+* Introduce Citi Bike database and narrative (urban planning research)
 * Disclaimer: dates are tricky (removed times for simplicity)
 * LIMIT for limiting number of records returned
-* Example questions (likely a subset of these, create a narrative):
+* Some example questions (likely a subset of these, create a narrative?):
   * In which month is ridership highest?
   * Is ridership higher or lower on weekends compared to weekdays?
   * What about national holidays?
   * What are the most and least popular stations?
   * What's the most popular route?
-  * Is the least popular route also the longest (in time)?
+  * Is the least popular route very long (or very short)?
   * What's the average trip duration in seconds?
 In minutes?
+  * What's the fastest trip between two specific stations?
+  * Are the days with the highest precipitation among the lowest in terms of ridership?